We've come up with five ideal ways for you to save a bit of hard earned cash, whilst still being able to enjoy the world's most famous beer festival.

 Ideally, the best way to save money is to book with the biggest and best Oktoberfest operator, Stoke Travel.
 From €65 a night, camping and glamping options are some of the cheapest options in all of Munich, not to mention including so much more than just a bed.
 You’ll get breakfast every morning, campsite parties all week, international DJs and performers, food trucks, a shisha lounge, a Burlesque German funhouse and loads more entertainment included, what’s not to love?
 Plus for €10 a day, you can upgrade to UNLIMITED BEER (and sangria) to keep the party going once you get back from the beer halls.
 So what are you waiting for?

-Read about breweries, beer releases and the world of beer.
+Read about beer, health, news and the world of beer.